hans-econ/hans-econ.github.io/source/cores/api.md

 - Each equation is defined with a line that contains "==".
 - Statements are evaluated from top to bottom, which assign values to intermediate variables.
-- All individual parameters that change with *var_agg* (i.e., wage and interest rates that depend on capital stock) need to be updated before defining the system of equations.
+- All individual parameters that change with *var_agg* (e.g., wage and interest rates that depend on capital stock) need to be updated before defining the system of equations.
 - *var_policy* can be used in defining the equation, which represents the aggregates of individual policy functions integrated over the distribution of states.
 - Lags and leads of variables are represented by varname(-l) or varname(+l), where l is the number of lag or lead periods.
 Only variables declared as *var_agg* can have lags and leads (i.e., intermediate values assigned cannot be indexed with lags or leads).
 - Pre-determined variables should enter the system as lagged variables.